Nikhil20012/Visual-Question-Answering-On-3D-Images/README.md

 ## Introduction

-It's quite natural for humans to perceive the world using their eyes, ears, and other senses, and to share their thoughts through spoken or written language.
-But how can machines perform such complex tasks — understanding their surroundings and communicating insights about them?
-Computer Vision (CV) and Natural Language Processing (NLP) are key to advancing this capability, enabling machines to perceive environments and respond in a human-like manner.
+Humans perceive the world using their eyes, ears, and other senses, and share their thoughts through spoken or written language.
+Getting machines to do something similar, understanding their surroundings and communicating insights about them, is a much harder problem.
+Computer Vision (CV) and Natural Language Processing (NLP) are the two fields pushing this forward, letting machines perceive an environment and respond to it in a more human way.

-**Visual Question Answering (VQA)** — where a machine answers natural language questions about an image — has drawn significant attention from the AI community as an "AI-complete" task, since it integrates both CV and NLP.
-Most VQA systems today work with a single 2D RGB image, but this becomes a limitation in real-world settings: poor lighting, occlusion, or an unfavorable viewpoint can hide critical information.
+Visual Question Answering (VQA) is the task of a machine answering natural language questions about an image.
+It's been called an "AI-complete" task since it needs both CV and NLP working together.
+Most VQA systems today only look at a single 2D RGB image, which becomes a real limitation in practice.
+Poor lighting, occlusion, or just a bad camera angle can hide the exact detail a question is asking about.

-Human-Robot Interaction (HRI) systems, by contrast, need to perceive and recognize their surroundings the way humans do — using depth and multiple viewpoints, not a single flat image.
-This project extends traditional VQA into a **3D setting**, using **four different viewpoints of a scene** to build a richer, more complete representation before answering questions about it.
+Human-Robot Interaction (HRI) systems need something closer to how humans actually perceive their surroundings, using depth and multiple viewpoints instead of one flat image.
+This project extends VQA into a 3D setting by using four different viewpoints of a scene to build a fuller picture before answering questions about it.

-We use the **CLEVR dataset**, a synthetic dataset of 3D-rendered scenes provided in JSON format along with generated questions and answers.
-Due to hardware and execution-time constraints, we avoided datasets with direct point-cloud/3D geometry, and instead generated multiple 2D renders per scene to approximate 3D understanding.
+We use the CLEVR dataset, a synthetic dataset of 3D-rendered scenes provided in JSON format along with generated questions and answers.
+Given hardware and execution-time constraints, we avoided datasets with direct point-cloud or 3D geometry, and instead generated multiple 2D renders per scene to approximate 3D understanding.

 ## Problem Statement

-In standard VQA systems, a single fixed 2D image limits how much an agent can understand about a scene — occluded objects, ambiguous depth, and poor viewpoints all hurt accuracy.
-By using **4-viewpoint 3D scenes**, this project aims to:
+In standard VQA systems, a single fixed 2D image limits how much a model can actually understand about a scene.
+Occluded objects, ambiguous depth, and poor viewpoints all hurt accuracy.
+Using 4-viewpoint 3D scenes, this project tries to:

-- Provide a more complete and detailed representation of objects and their spatial relationships.
+- Give a more complete and detailed representation of objects and how they relate spatially.
-- Improve the model's ability to perceive and correctly answer questions about a scene.
+- Improve the model's ability to perceive a scene correctly and answer questions about it.

 ## Goals

-- **Enhanced Perception** — use multi-view 3D images to reveal object placement and relationships that a single view would hide.
+- **Enhanced Perception**: use multi-view 3D images to surface object placement and relationships that a single view would hide.
-- **Advanced VQA** — push VQA capability beyond the limitations of single 2D images.
+- **Advanced VQA**: push VQA capability past the limits of single 2D images.
-- **Robotics Applications** — lay groundwork for using these techniques in real-world human-robot interaction systems.
+- **Robotics Applications**: lay groundwork for using these techniques in real-world human-robot interaction systems.

 ## Approach

-1. **Dataset generation** — Extended the original CLEVR dataset generation pipeline (Blender) with a custom `static_scene_generator` module that renders **4 camera viewpoints per scene** (spaced 90° apart, at 45° elevation), instead of the original single view.
-Object attribute generation (color, size, material, shape) was also customized via `properties_customised.json`.
+1. **Dataset generation**: Extended the original CLEVR dataset generation pipeline (Blender) with a custom `static_scene_generator` module that renders 4 camera viewpoints per scene, spaced 90 degrees apart at 45 degrees elevation, instead of the original single view.
+Object attribute generation (color, size, material, shape) was also customized through `properties_customised.json`.
-2. **Question generation** — Used the standard CLEVR `question_generation` pipeline, instantiating question templates (`CLEVR_1.0_templates`) against the generated scenes to auto-produce question-answer pairs.
+2. **Question generation**: Used the standard CLEVR `question_generation` pipeline, instantiating question templates (`CLEVR_1.0_templates`) against the generated scenes to produce question-answer pairs automatically.
-3. **Image feature extraction** — Used a pretrained **DenseNet121** CNN to extract features from each viewpoint image.
+3. **Image feature extraction**: Used a pretrained DenseNet121 CNN to extract features from each viewpoint image.
-4. **Question processing** — Tokenized and lemmatized questions, then built hierarchical word/phrase/sentence-level representations (embeddings + a custom phrase-level module + LSTM for sentence-level).
+4. **Question processing**: Tokenized and lemmatized questions, then built hierarchical word, phrase, and sentence-level representations (embeddings plus a custom phrase-level module plus an LSTM for sentence-level).
-5. **Joint feature representation** — Custom attention layers (`AttentionMaps`, `ContextVector`) fuse image and question features at each linguistic level, feeding forward hierarchically before a final dense classifier.
+5. **Joint feature representation**: Custom attention layers (`AttentionMaps`, `ContextVector`) fuse image and question features at each linguistic level, feeding forward hierarchically before a final dense classifier.
-6. **Multi-view aggregation** — Each viewpoint is scored independently, and the 4 prediction vectors are stacked and combined via argmax to produce the final answer.
+6. **Multi-view aggregation**: Each viewpoint is scored independently, and the 4 prediction vectors are stacked and combined with argmax to get the final answer.

 ## Dataset

-The dataset used is **CLEVR** (Compositional Language and Elementary Visual Reasoning) — a synthetic VQA benchmark of 3D-rendered scenes with ground-truth object attributes, relationships, and generated Q&A pairs.
+The dataset used is CLEVR (Compositional Language and Elementary Visual Reasoning), a synthetic VQA benchmark of 3D-rendered scenes with ground-truth object attributes, relationships, and generated Q&A pairs.

-- **Training set:** ~2,000 images, ~5,000 questions
+- **Training set**: ~2,000 images, ~5,000 questions
-- **Validation set:** ~400 images, ~4,000 questions
+- **Validation set**: ~400 images, ~4,000 questions
-- **Test set:** ~400 images, ~4,000 questions
+- **Test set**: ~400 images, ~4,000 questions

-Each scene was re-rendered into **4 distinct viewpoints** using a custom multi-view extension (`static_scene_generator/render_images_mv.py`) built on top of the original CLEVR dataset generator.
+Each scene was re-rendered into 4 distinct viewpoints using a custom multi-view extension (`static_scene_generator/render_images_mv.py`) built on top of the original CLEVR dataset generator.

 ## Repository Structure